Filing a Lawsuit for Wrongful Death Police

-In general, anytime an individual is killed because of someone’s negligence or deliberate acts of malice, the decedent’s surviving family members are entitled to file a wrongful death claim to recover damages.
+In general, anytime an individual is killed because of someone else’s negligence or deliberate acts of malice, the decedent’s surviving family members are entitled to file a wrongful death claim to recover damages.
 This also applies to police officers.
 Damages in a wrongful death claim are meant to compensate surviving family members for the loss of tangible and intangible forms of support they reasonably should have expected to receive had the victim not lost his or her life.

 Some cities will attempt to invoke immunity from legal action.
-This means that if an officer who killed someone was using appropriate techniques he or she may be immune to a wrongful death claim.
+This means that if an officer who killed someone was using appropriate techniques, he or she may be immune to a wrongful death claim.
 Please consult with an experienced wrongful death attorney to determine whether or not you are entitled to file a wrongful death claim against a specific police department.

-State Or Federal
+State or Federal